 - 1. Identification and authentication - 2.
-Discretionary access control based on access control lists associated with objects - In Labeled Security Mode: mandatory access control based on security attributes of subjects and objects - 4.
+Discretionary Access Control based on access control lists associated with objects - 3.
+In Labeled Security Mode: Mandatory Access Control based on security attributes of subjects and objects - 4.
 Management functions to administer auditing, discretionary access control, and (in Labeled Security Mode) mandatory access control, as well as users and groups with their related attributes - 5.
-An audit trail for security relevant events - 6.
-Secure communication - 7.
+Secure communication - 6.
+Auditing - 7.
 Object reuse - 8.
 TOE self-protection functions based on security features provided by the underlying hardware including memory protection and the provision of a privileged state that allows the TOE to reserve and protect a domain for its own execution